Robinlovelace/open-gat/README.md

-and Ross Ihaka, the project was only open sourced and released under the conditions of the GNU General Public License (GPL) in 1995, thanks to input from one of R’s first international collaborators, Martin Mächler of ETH Zurich
+and Ross Ihaka, the project was only open sourced and released under the conditions of the GNU General Public License (GPL) in 1995, thanks to input from one of R’s first international collaborators, Martin Mächler of ETH Zurich (Ihaka 1998).
-(<span class="citeproc-not-found" data-reference-id="ihaka_r_1998">**???**</span>).
 This history highlight’s how open source software development is an inherently collaborative process, usually involving people from many different countries and backgrounds.

 R has several strengths from the perspective of transport planning, including its proficiency with temporal and geographic data, outstanding